Evenwyne/programming-univbasics-2-repetition-while-variants/README.md

 ```

 Programmers would say `loop` is more **expressive** of an intention to run
-infinitely and break on a condition.
+infinitely and break on an exceptional condition.
 The  `while...do...end` _just happens_ to
 run forever.
 The intention of `loop` **means** "I intend to run forever."
 It's
 a nice way to communicate to other programmers what your intention is.
+For example
+a missile might hae a `loop...end` that does things like check direction and target
+position.
+It might stop that loop only if it receives the "emergency self-destruct"
+"exceptional" signal.

 ## ![Repetition Glyph](https://curriculum-content.s3.amazonaws.com/programming-univbasics-2/sequence-and-comments/Repetition_midi.png) Use `until` to repeat